 - Because of the decoupling, the latest technology can be used to craft the head's shopping experience.
 This often results in more flexibility, better front-end velocity for front-end updates and changes, and a significantly improved shopper UX.

 - Because of this decoupling, a multi-head strategy can be used.
-This lets merchants build not just popular PWA's, but also many other heads like native apps, endless aisle in-store solutions, and apps associated with the internet of things.
+This lets merchants build not just popular PWA's, but also many other heads like native apps, "endless aisle" in-store solutions, and internet of things applications.

 Today's popular monolithic commerce platforms were not designed with composable and headless in mind.
-Therefore, rate limits, data inconsistency, difficult-to-use APIs, nonexistent webhooks, and bad performance all plague these systems of old.
+Therefore, rate limits, data inconsistency, difficult-to-use APIs, nonexistent webhooks, and bad performance can all plague these systems.

 If the logic for ingesting, transforming, and fusing content and commerce data is executed in the front end, many burdens are placed on the front-end developer, who is forced to deal with distributed data issues.
 Further, that logic and code will have to be repeated in many heads, which breaks the golden engineering principle of "don't repeat yourself" or DRY.

 Nacelle relieves this burden by delivering a clean GraphQL API to the front-end engineer crafting the shopping heads for a merchant.
 It also ensures that the Canonical Commerce Data Model is enforced, which means best practices will be followed, and things won't go off the rails regarding your data structures.

 While any front-end framework of the merchant's choice can be used to craft the head's front-end experience, front-end technology moves faster than back-end technology advances.